kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 ##### Using SPICE

-SPICE is the default remote connection protocol for QEMU and is recommended if you don't have RDP available on your Windows version.
-However, it might be a bit of an overhead if you are using older device.
+SPICE is the default remote connection protocol for QEMU and is generally recommended if you just need basic capabilities.

-SPICE also uses remote cursor that is rendered on the VM side, which you may experience mouse lag if you have slower CPU.
+You make sure you use QXL driver.
+If you are using SPICE with Virtio video driver, you may experience mouse lag on slower computers.

 On Wayland on my F37, SPICE also behave weirdly after Alt+Tab when put in full screen mode, where it behave as if Alt/Ctrl is always pressed until you leave full screen.

 If you face above issues, then use RDP.